Can Depersonalization Affect How Alcohol Affects The Brain?

 This erratic and more involuntary behavior can skew sensory, cognitive, and emotional information.

 Hyperstimulation also changes how the brain functions within itself, causing numerous perception and cognitive “disconnects.”

-These factors and combinations thereof can alter how we experience stimuli, including the effects of recreational drugs, such as alcohol.
+These factors can alter how we experience stimuli, including the effects of recreational drugs, such as alcohol.

 I also experienced something similar when I was struggling with anxiety disorder.